Park Inn by Radisson Berlin Alexanderplatz: Development after the GDR

-In 2003, Rezidor Hotel Group became the operator of the hotel, which was renamed to Park Inn Berlin-Alexanderplatz and subsequently Park Inn by Radisson Berlin Alexanderplatz.
+In 2003, Rezidor Hotel Group became the operator of the hotel, which was renamed Park Inn Berlin-Alexanderplatz and subsequently Park Inn by Radisson Berlin Alexanderplatz.
 A casino, the highest in Europe, was located in the restaurant until November 2010.

 There is a public viewing platform on the roof.
 All the rooms were refurbished starting in 2001 at a cost of € 20 million.
 Between May and November 2005 the entire 15000 m2 façade was replaced; the 6,800 new mirror-glass panes cost €3 million.
 In October 2006, two 35 m antenna masts were erected on the roof, bringing the total height of the building to 149.5 m.

 In December 2006 the hotel and the attached real estate parcels were acquired by Blackstone Group.

 Base building

 The base of the tower rises from a three-story commercial building with its largest tenants being Burger King and Primark amongst some smaller stores.
 The top floor offers direct access to the adjacent Galeria department store, which had been a Centrum Warenhaus in the GDR.
 For 15 years, the ground floor and basement levels housed Berlin's first Saturn electronics store (like Galeria, formerly a division of Metro), but in March 2009 this outlet relocated to a new adjacent building.

 The future of the hotel and especially the base building are uncertain; plans to rebuild Alexanderplatz drawn up in the early 1990s envisage demolition of the hotel or at a minimum of the base building to enable erection of three new high-rises.
 As of April 2024, a new high-rise building is under construction directly next to the base building without plans to affect it directly.